-Art history MA students combine traditional research with the application of new media, while accessing the opportunities offered through the cultural resources of the Washington, D.C. area.
+Art History MA students combine traditional research with the application of new media, while accessing the opportunities offered through the cultural resources of the Washington, D.C. area.
 The program emphasizes new media skills, museum studies, and pre-professional internship training.
 Students study a broad range of art-historical periods, theory, and research methods.
-Faculty specialize in periods from ancient to contemporary in time periods, and in areas covering Europe, North and South America, Asia, and the Middle East.
+Faculty specialize in periods from ancient to contemporary, and in areas covering Europe, North and South America, Asia, and the Middle East.
 Graduates are well-prepared for art museum and gallery professional work, where a master's degree is now routinely required, or for further study in doctoral programs.

 For policies governing all graduate degrees, see Graduate Policies.

 This program does not permit a reduction of credit based on a previously-conferred graduate degree.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |ARTH 600||Methods and Research in Art History||3|

 Other coursework approved by the program director 1